 - a dull, aching pain.

 These symptoms can be relieved by carefully draining the fluid through a tube.
-We have more information about treating a pleural effusion.

 A cough is a common symptom.
 There are different treatments that can help a cough, including:

 - painkillers that you swallow

 - drugs given as a vapour that you inhale

 It is important to tell your doctor or nurse if you have any pain.
 There are different drugs that can be used to control pain.
 You can take painkillers in different ways, including:

 - injections, usually under the skin.